antibaseR/FLoRI/README.md

 # FLoRI
 Code for "Federated Learning of Robust Individualized Decision Rules with Application to Heterogeneous Multi-Hospital Sepsis Population".
+The paper has been published at Annals of Applied Statistics (https://projecteuclid.org/journals/annals-of-applied-statistics/volume-19/issue-2/Federated-learning-of-robust-individualized-decision-rules-with-application-to/10.1214/25-AOAS2017.full).
 The "FedAvg" function is a customized function for implementing Federated Averaging using the "ditto" package developed by Tian Li.
 Please refer to the ditto package (https://github.com/litian96) for implementing federated learning.